JKOK005/trading-strategies/perpetual_arbitrag/src/main/intra_exchange/okx/spot_perp/readme.md

 | funding_interval_s | Seconds before funding rate snapshot timing which we consider valid for taking into account estimated funding rate | 1800 |
 | funding_rate_disable | If present, we do not take into account funding rate for trade decisions | - |
 | retry_timeout_s | Wait seconds before retrying main loop | 30 |

+### Minimum buffer size for spot trading
+Fees in OKX are paid based on the spot currency traded.
+We have to ensure sufficient spot currencies in our account prior to trading, as these currencies will be used for paying the exchange fees for subsequent trades.

+The current solution is to ensure at least `1 lot` size of spot assets present before the trade is executed.
+In the case where the bot encounters the error `Insufficient spot buffer for trade ...`, simply ensure that the account has minimally 1 lot size of the asset and rerun the bot.